biosafetylvl5/gwynu/src/understanding/estradiol.njk.md

 ### Tablet Prep.
 Protocol

 Tablet preparation is important.
-I quickly realized that, if I'm going to run 100s of samples, I can't use my original procedure of:
+If I'm going to run 100s of samples, I can't use my original procedure of:

 - Weight tablet
 - Powder pill in mortar and pestle
 - Weigh by transfer produced powder (~80% transfer is average)
 - Wash and dry mortar and pestle

-it simply was too time consuming and rife with potential human error.
+it was too time consuming and rife with potential human error.
 None of the preparation methods worked at fully dissolving all tablets - with sugar (sucrose) coated tablets being the hardiest of them all.

 ![Halving and shaking at room temp for 36 hours](./estradiol/pill-biome-dissolve-a.jpg)